Last updated: Sep 14, 2020 11:58

-- Select the device to run the application on.
-Be sure that the device selected supports the reader hardware in question (fingerprint reader or camera reader for face identification).
+Select the device on which to run the application.
+Be sure that the device selected supports the desired authentication feature.

-- When the application reaches the point of authentication, invoke the Set sensor authentication command to supply the authentication response.
+When the application reaches the point of authentication (that is when the authentication form opens), do the following:

 The following error messages may appear as a result of using the interactive sensor authentication simulation feature: